 Her demeanour changed instantly.
 Her shoulders sagged slightly and her fingers started to fidget.
 Exactly how did one tell a friend that she had a crush on their other friend?

 "Um... about that…" she trailed off.

 "Come on, Jodie.
 You can tell me," he reassured.

 "I kind of like someone."
-She trusted Remus, she really did and even though Remus isn't the type to judge, she had a feeling he would this time.
-Because this time it involved someone close to him, maybe closer to him than her.
-There may be another reason she didn't want to tell.
-A selfish reason: if she said it out loud, it would be final, definite.
+She trusted Remus, she really did and even though Remus wasn’t the type to judge, she had a feeling he would this time.
+Because this time it involved someone close to him, probably closer to him than her.
+There also may be another reason she didn't want to tell.
+A selfish reason and that was that if she said it out loud, it would be final.
+Definite.
 It would mean she was admitting to it, that it was true.
-And that... scared the living crap out of her.
+And that scared the living crap out of her.

 She stared down at her hands and mumbled, "JamesPotter."

 They both held each other’s gazes before Remus put his hand on his nose and pinched it in frustration.
 "Jodie, do you realise that-"